vws21/Marketing-Data-Analysis/README.md

  These are the questions answered in this file:
  - What percentage of students receive all or most of the emails in the Prospective Student journey?
 What percentage of students receive >50% of the Prospective Student emails before progressing to the Applicant stage?
  -  What percentage of students receive all or most of the emails that are in the Admitted/Matriculated journeys?
 What percentage of students receive >50% of these emails before enrolling or withdrawing (thereby being removed from the email list?)

+#### Vince Folder
+  This folder contains charts and multiple .py files to answer the following questions:
+  -  With metrics such as open rates, click-through rates, and read times, which emails are opened and/or engaged with the most, and in what ways? (topEmails.py)
+  -  What are student’s preferences for timing, frequency, topic, length, etc., of emails?
+Is this preference different based on stage? (timingPref.py, topicPrev.py, lengthPref.py)

 ### Data Cleaning Folder
   This folder contains market_data_split.py which is how we used Python to clean our dataset.